mgarski/graphene/README.md

     title = box title
-    label_formatter = and a formatter, as before. min_y_zero = set to true to have the y access min be zero
+    label_formatter = and a formatter, as before. min_y_zero = set to true to have the y access min be zero y_axis_format = d3 format string for the values on the y axis

 # Visuals